FanchenBao/probe_request_injection/readme.md

     The `mod_txpower/modify_regdb.py` script has other features.
 Read `python3 mod_txpower/modify_regdb.py -h` for details. **Note that to run this python script, you do NOT have to be in the virtual environment.**

-2. Run command
+2. Prepare backups
     ```bash
+    sudo cp /lib/firmware/regulatory.db /lib/firmware/regulatory.db-backup
+    sudo cp /lib/firmware/regulatory.db.p7s /lib/firmware/regulatory.db.p7s-backup
+    sudo cp /lib/crda/regulatory.bin /lib/crda/regulatory.bin-backup
+    ```
+e.
+Run command

+    ```bash
     ./mod_txpower/mod_txpower.sh
     ```

     The script takes care of all the building and file copying steps of rebuilding the regulatory database.
-These steps are exactly the same as specified in the [answer](https://askubuntu.com/a/1169997/1193746). **Note that the script does NOT handle the backup step (step 6 in the answer).
-You will have to do that manually before running this command.**
+These steps are exactly the same as specified in the [answer](https://askubuntu.com/a/1169997/1193746).
 The script also triggers reboot.
 After reboot, the updated regulatory database is in use.

 ## Emit probe request